Artifact-Virtual/.github/profile/README.md

 *Building the foundational layer for autonomous reasoning systems,*
-*economic coordination, and collective intelligence* visit Artifact's monorepo (getting there) for more information: https://github.com/amuzetnoM/artifactvirtual
+*economic coordination, and collective intelligence*

+Visit Artifact's monorepo (getting there) for more information:

+https://github.com/amuzetnoM/artifactvirtual

 <!-- Elegant Separator -->